 Someone who has had major surgery may find their immune system is compromised, leading to a higher risk of an infection entering through the site of the open wound.
 It’s best therefore to consult with the doctor before taking probiotics.
 Additionally for those who have had abdominal or heart surgery, it is overall best to wait until wounds have healed following surgery before taking probiotics, unless advised otherwise by a doctor.

 The research around probiotics and severe pancreatitis is inconclusive.
 If you have had pancreatitis in the past then it is best to consult with your doctor as to whether probiotics can be taken.
 If you are otherwise fairly healthy then it will probably fine to take them, but it’s best to check at your next GP appointment.

 It is not recommended to give probiotics to infants with short-bowel syndrome.

 Patients in the ICU are severely unwell and their immune system will be under severe pressure.
 At this time it’s not advisable to give probiotics, as all efforts need to be focused instead on the body regaining strength.
 Since probiotics boost the immune system it might seem like a good idea to take them at this time, but when the immune system is under such pressure it’s advisable not to give probiotics, as they might challenge the body, instead of working with it.

 Severely immunocompromised or immunosuppressed individuals do not have the ability to mount an appropriate response to any microbe that they come in contact with microbes, even those that are normally neutral or considered beneficial.
 There may in fact be a benefit in taking probiotics for patients with severe immunosuppression, but there is also believed to be a possible risk in these circumstances.
-Due to currently insufficient clinical evidence around this area, at OptiBac Probiotics we do not recommend probiotics for individuals who are severely immunocompromised or immunosuppressed.
+Due to currently insufficient clinical evidence around this area, we would not recommend probiotics for individuals who are severely immunocompromised or immunosuppressed.

 Patients with central venous catheters